 The debate about the state and status of the house at Kalamitsi continues.
 Despite asking for input I have heard nothing from the Benaki.
 However, I received a very nice email from Michael Torrens who wishes to offer a different perspective to my own in the article below, and is critical of my stance and that of others who appear to lack patience with the Benaki or who may, in his opinion, have got their facts wrong.
 We shall see how things turn out.
-I disagree with some of his comments e.g. the state of security during the visit, and the tone is resonant of those who believed that Britain would not vote for Brexit and the USA would vote for Hilary; when will they listen?
+I disagree with some of his comments e.g. the state of security during the visit.
 I remain dismayed that the Benaki cannot respond officially.

 I was reviewing some recent articles and was reminded that in June 2016, Dominic Green wrote a similar report to mine which I published here.

 Following my article some suggested that we should write an email in Greek to the Benaki to seek a response and to ask for reassurance that items will be removed and the house properly secured.
 If you would like to draft something for me (and that you could all send to the Benaki) to send in Greek please get in touch.
 See how in the About and Contact page.

 Michael’s email went like this:

 I must first congratulate you on your blog.
 It is, de facto, the most important and widely read vehicle for communication between those who appreciate Paddy and wish to have a finger on the pulse of developments.
 It must be a lot of work for you but it is irreplaceable.

 However that makes accuracy all the more important.
 That is why I respectfully ask you to read through the attached document and publish it on the site.